LIVEABOARD SEARCH

 Day 8

-After breakfast on the final day you can check out, say your goodbyes to the crew and be transferred to the airport or hotel.
+After breakfast on the final morning, you will check out, say your goodbyes to the crew, and be transferred to the airport or your hotel.

 [Information is best estimate in ideal circumstances and subject to changes beyond our control.
 The itinerary is a guide only and may be adapted to best suit the weather, tides, currents, availability and other prevailing events.
 Price is for the cruise, not for an exact number of dives].